Hanokos/TNG022/Lab1/README.txt

 Lab1 2024 HT

 Task 1.1 Implement the two models in the corresponding simulation environment.
-Simulate the two models and verify that they give the same simulation results.
+Simulate the two models and verify that they give the same simulation results.

 Task 1.2 Both the time constants of the motor are given in Figure 8 in Appendix A. The electrical time constants is defined as the time constant of the current when a voltage step